 Also at Thursday’s meeting, county officeholders met for their monthly meeting with commissioners and at District Two Commissioner Gary Hicks’ request, they recited the pledge of allegiance.

-Page 2 of 2 - Earlier this month, Hicks questioned why the commission doesn’t recite the pledge at the beginning of its meetings.
+Earlier this month, Hicks questioned why the commission doesn’t recite the pledge at the beginning of its meetings.
 District One Commissioner Larry Stratman recommended reciting the pledge once a month at the meeting with county officeholders.

 County Recorder Robin Kordes reported that a silent auction of county surplus items held April 17-18 at the courthouse raised $1,248.
 A total of 70 people bid on items and 33 of those were not county employees.
 Kordes was thanked for her work on the auction and she told attendees that she plans to hold surplus auctions more often, possibly every two years.